Trump issues stern warning to North Korea and its leader

 The United States and South Korea remain technically still at war with North Korea after the 1950-53 Korean conflict ended with a truce, not a peace treaty.

-Trump also said new sanctions on North Korea approved by the U.N.
+Trump also said that new sanctions on North Korea approved by the U.N.
 Security Council on Aug.
-5 that could slash by a third the country's $3 billion annual export revenue probably would not be as effective as hoped.
+5 that could slash by a third the country's $3 billion annual export revenue probably "will not be as effective as a lot of people think it can be, unfortunately."
+Trump praised China and Russia for backing the sanctions, but pressed Beijing to do more.

-He pressed China, North Korea's most important ally and trading partner, to do more.

 "I think China can do a lot more, yes. ...
 And I think China will do a lot more," Trump said.